The turtle moves!

 - Vow of Celibacy:

 - Wizards of Unseen University are generally expected to stay celibate.
-The common/official explanation is that it interferes with their magic, but as per the book Sourcery, it's more likely to be a measure to prevent wizards from having descendants, because the eighth son of the eighth son of a wizard (himself an eighth son) is a dangerous super-wizard, and it's considered better to prevent wizards from having kids at all than to risk it.
+The common/official explanation is that it interferes with their magic, but as per the book Sourcery, it's more likely to be a measure to prevent wizards from having descendants, because the eighth son of a wizard (himself an eighth son of an eighth son) is a dangerous super-wizard, and it's considered better to prevent wizards from having kids at all than to risk it.
 In later Discworld novels the UU vow of celibacy seems to have shifted in the same way as Oxford and Cambridge Universities (see Real Life), in that wizards can have relations with women, but can't get married.

 - Esmerelda Weatherwax never had any (non-witchcraft) relations with men after Mustrum Ridcully left for Unseen University, which becomes a plot point when a unicorn shows up.
 In her case it wasn't really a vow, since she found it easier being the scary witch.